Exploring scalar contributions with $K^+ \to \pi^+ \ell^+ \ell^-$: Bound on fS from three-parameter fit

 \section{Bound on \texorpdfstring{$\boldsymbol{f_S}$}{fS} from three-parameter fit}

-The experimentally determined values of $a_+$ and $b_+$ are obtained by analysing $d\Gamma/dz$ data, assuming solely vector contributions.
+The experimentally determined values of $a_+$ and $b_+$ are obtained by analysing $d\Gamma/dz$ data, assuming only vector contributions.
 It is possible to extend this analysis to include scalar contributions and re-evaluate the fit for $a_+$, $b_+$, and $f_S$.
-Additionally, for the muon channel, measurements of the Forward-Backward Asymmetry ($A_{\rm FB}$) can also be incorporated into the analysis.
+For the muon channel, measurements of $A_{\rm FB}$ can also be incorporated into the analysis.

+In the previous section, it is practically assumed that the size of $|f_S|$ is small compared to the vector form factor.
+In this section with a three-parameter fit, we abandon this assumption to obtain a more solid evaluation of the scalar contributions.

-In Table~\ref{tab:abfS_fit} we give the upper bound obtained from the three-parameter fit to $a,b,f_S$ with the different datasets.
+In Table~\ref{tab:abfS_fit} we give the 90\% CL upper bound on $|f_S|$, obtained from the three-parameter fit to $a_+,b_+$, and $f_S$ with the different datasets~\cite{Mahmoudi:2007vz,Mahmoudi:2008tp,Mahmoudi:2009zz,Neshatpour:2022fak}.
+The $d\Gamma/dz$ data of the NA48/2 and NA62 measurements are available on the HEPData repository~\cite{hepdata.35365,hepdata.69636,hepdata.135498}.
 The second (third) column corresponds to the fit considering $d\Gamma/dz$ bins, while excluding (including) $A_{\rm FB}$.
-When the $A_{\rm FB}$ is not included, the results are similar to what one gets from the branching ratio in the previous section.
+When $A_{\rm FB}$ is not included, the results are similar to what one gets from the branching ratio in the previous section.
 This is expected as BR effectively encapsulates the information from the differential decay width bins.
-Nonetheless, it would be interesting to see experiments also explore a three-parameter model, including $f_S$ in addition to $a$ and $b$ when analysing the data.
-On the other hand the bound from the fit including both the $d\Gamma/dz$ and $A_{\rm FB}$ (last column in Table~\ref{tab:abfS_fit}) is very similar to the bound obtained from only $A_{\rm FB}$ (as given in Table~\ref{tab:fS_from_AFB_BR}).
-This is due to the fact that the bound from $A_{\rm FB}$ is far stronger than the decay width and adding the latter does not offer any further information.
-The consistency between the fit and the constraints from the preceding section on $f_S$ is reassuring.
+Nonetheless, it would be interesting to see experiments also explore a three-parameter model, including $f_S$ in addition to $a_+$ and $b_+$ when analysing the data.
+On the other hand, the bound from the fit including both the $d\Gamma/dz$ and $A_{\rm FB}$ (last column in Table~\ref{tab:abfS_fit}) is very similar to the bound obtained from only $A_{\rm FB}$ (as given in Table~\ref{tab:fS_from_AFB_BR}).
+This is due to the fact that the bound from $A_{\rm FB}$ is far stronger than the decay width and adding the latter does not offer much further information.
+The consistency between the fit and the constraints from the preceding section on $f_S$ is reassuring and justifies the assumption of the dominance of the vector form factor made in the previous section.